• Fact Checked

 Use Hormonal Birth Control

-Using birth control pills can suppress ovulation, which lowers the chance of developing functional ovarian cysts.
-If you have a history of recurring cysts, your gynecologist may recommend this option.
+Hormonal birth control prevents pregnancy by suppressing ovulation, which also lowers the chance of developing functional ovarian cysts.
+It's worth discussing and exploring with your doctor if you have a history of recurring cysts.

 Get Regular Pelvic Exams

-Even if you don’t notice symptoms, routine pelvic exams give your health care provider the chance to spot cysts before they cause pain or complications.
+Routine pelvic exams give your health care provider the chance to spot cysts (and a lot of other issues!) before they cause pain or complications.

 Manage Underlying Conditions

 Conditions like endometriosis and PCOS increase the risk of cysts.
-Managing these conditions with your provider can reduce cyst formation while improving your overall health.
+Managing these conditions can reduce cyst formation while improving your overall health.

 Make Healthy Lifestyle Choices

-Exercise, balanced nutrition, and stress management all support hormonal balance.
-Maintaining a healthy weight reduces not only the risk of ovarian cysts but also other reproductive and metabolic issues.
+Your hormones aren't just driven by your menstrual cycle.
+They're also impacted by exercise, nutrition, and stress levels.
+Living well and maintaining a healthy weight reduces not only the risk of ovarian cysts but also other reproductive and metabolic issues.

 Use Science-Supported Supplements